Laurent polynomial mirrors for quiver flag zero loci: Laurent polynomial mirrors

-Below, we record Laurent polynomial mirrors for 99 of the 141 Fano quiver flag zero loci found in \cite{kalashnikov}.
-The Period ID refers to the indexing system in that paper - descriptions of the Fano varieties can be found there. \begin{landscape}
+In the table below, we record Laurent polynomial mirrors for 99 of the 141 Fano quiver flag zero loci found in \cite{kalashnikov}.
+The Period ID refers to the indexing system in that paper -- descriptions of the Fano varieties can be found there. \begin{landscape}

 \end{landscape}